+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN

 - b.
 Career Paths.
 Because chaplains serve in the Navy, Marine Corps, Coast Guard, and Joint environments, there is no standard or expected career path.
 The CHC values initiative as indicated by the successful completion of arduous assignments, milestone billets, and IA/GSA/OCO/APH opportunities, and, in the case of RC chaplains, mobilizations.
 Chaplains demonstrate their professional development by mastering core competencies rather than by accumulating experiences associated with any particular sequence of billets.
 In determining those officers best qualified for promotion, you should consider favorably those officers who have demonstrated sustained superior performance as indicated by evidence of excellence in the following twelve competencies:

 - (1) Communication

 - (2) Decision Making

 - (3) Leadership

 - (4) Strategic Planning

 - (5) Community Principles

 - (6) Quality Improvement

 - (7) Stewardship and Managing Resources

 - (8) Administration

 - (9) Problem Solving

 - (10) Service Focus

 - (11) Teamwork

-(12) Managing People
+- (12) Managing People

 - c.
 Additional Education, Training, and Professional Development.
 The CHC values education, training, and professional development.
-All CHC officers enter service with at least one master's degree. - (1) Advanced Education.
-Officers who have participated in advanced education beneficial to the Navy (e.g., Navy-funded, personal expense, etc.) after entering service that leads to another master's degree, post-graduate certification, or doctorate degree should be given favorable consideration.
-Schooling associated with non-observed time should not be viewed as detrimental to promotion potential. - (2) Subspecialty requirements.
+All CHC officers enter service with at least one master's degree.

+- (1) Advanced Education.
+Officers who have participated in advanced education beneficial to the Navy (e.g., Navy-funded, personal expense, etc.) after entering service that leads to

+another master's degree, post-graduate certification, or doctorate degree should be given favorable consideration.
+Schooling associated with non-observed time should not be viewed as detrimental to promotion potential.

+- (2) Subspecialty requirements.
 Officers who have successfully applied subspecialty expertise in a follow-on tour (Religious and Culture, Pastoral Counseling, and Ethics) should be given favorable consideration. - (3) CHC Communities of Interest.
 Officers who have been appointed to lead a CHC COI should be given favorable consideration. - (4) FMF Qualification Designator.
-Favorable consideration may be given to those assigned to FMF tours and have been awarded the FMF Qualification Designator (AQD: 55F). - d.
+All chaplains do not have the opportunity to complete an FMF tour, but if they do then favorable consideration may be given to those assigned to FMF tours who have been awarded the FMF Qualification Designator (AQD: 55F). - d.
 Fitness Reports.
 Take special care when reviewing fitness reports written by officers of the Marine Corps, Coast Guard, Merchant Marines, or commanders in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system. - e.
 Navy Reserve Officers Recalled to Active Duty.
 The CHC Community is a mix of direct accessions and indefinite recalls.
 Navy Reserve officers who have been recalled to active duty will have fewer active-duty fitness reports than their continuous active-duty peers.
 Due consideration shall be given to the fitness reports available and the quality of performance reflected in the record.
-A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than an active-duty peer's record.
+A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than an active-duty peer's record. - f.
+Officers who have a successful track record of sustained superior performance and increasing scope of responsibilities in leadership, supervision, and/or major staff assignments indicate potential to succeed at the level of captain. - g.
+Officers who have successfully completed or have demonstrated superb performance in a complex commander tour, such as designated milestone tours, indicate potential to succeed at the level of captain.